algorandlabs/smart-asa/README.md

 #### Burn

 In the reference implementation only the `reserve` address can burn a Smart ASA.
-A burning succeeds if the following conditions are satisfied:
+A burning succeeds if the following conditions are met:

 - the Smart ASA is not globally `frozen`;
 - `asset_sender` is the `reserve` address;